marceloslacerda/ltarchiver/README.md

 Ltarchiver is a backup program for long-term storage of files.
 Files are stored as they are into the destination directory (no fancy formats that require decoding).
-The difference between ltarchiver and a simple `cp` is that ltarchiver also keeps track of where you stored what its checksum and also allows you to recover your file if it's corrupted.
+The difference between ltarchiver and a simple `cp` is that ltarchiver also keeps track of where you stored what its checksum and also allows you to recover your file if gets corrupted.

 ## Rationale

-Ltarchiver was built to satisfy my desire to have a tool that could not only store files on old unused media (mainly old hard-drives that I have lying around) without the fear that the files will suffer bitrot, and on the event that it does, to be able to restore the data.
+Ltarchiver was built to satisfy my desire to have a tool that could not only store files on old unused media (mainly old hard-drives that I have lying around) without the fear that the files will suffer [bitrot](https://en.wikipedia.org/wiki/Data_degradation), and on the event that it does, to be able to restore the data.

 ## Usage